Jump to recipe →

 5. Make the gravy: Remove the cooked pork roast and veggies from the Instant Pot, leaving just the liquid in the pot.
 Whisk the cornstarch and water in a small bowl, then whisk the mixture into the hot liquid inside the Instant Pot.
 Keep whisking until thick.

-close up image of instant pot pork roast cross section served on a white round plate
+close up image of instant pot pork roast cross section served on a white round plate.

 How to Store Instant Pot Pork Roast

-If you have leftover pressure cooker pork roast, store it in an airtight container in the fridge for 4-5 days.
+If you have leftover pork roast, store it in an airtight container in the fridge for 4-5 days.
 You can reheat the leftovers in the microwave, heating in 30-second increments until the leftovers are nice and hot.

 What to Serve With Instant Pot Pork Roast

 This pressure cooker pork roast is a complete meal thanks to all the veggies and potatoes in the pot.
-However, my one hour dinner rolls are delicious when dipped into the pork roast gravy.
+However, my one-hour dinner rolls are delicious when dipped into the pork roast gravy.
 Broccoli salad is a great cold side dish and mac and cheese will add to the amazing, filling meal.
 A warm slice of apple dump cake will be the perfect way to end the meal.

 FAQs